This post may contain affiliate links.

 • Light Main Dishes.
 Healthy spring dishes like Green Goddess Salad will help you save room for dessert!

 • Simple Toppings.
-A dollop of whipped cream is really all you need to make this rustic rhubarb pie shine.
+A dollop of whipped cream is really all you need to make this rustic rhubarb pie shine, although a scoop of ice cream is also delish, especitlaly if the pie is warm.
 Or enjoy it all on its own.

 Rhubarb Pie